Tahlonteeskee (Cherokee chief): Tribal politics

 At the time of the establishment of the original Cherokee Nation, Tahlonteeskee was a Cherokee headman of Cayuga town (or Cayoka), on Hiawassee Island (in modern-day Hamilton County, Tennessee).
 Following the decision he and Chief Doublehead made to sign over large parcels of traditional Cherokee hunting grounds to the United States in 1805, they found themselves considered by many Cherokee to be traitors.
-After Doublehead was assassinated in 1807 for his part in the land transfer, Tahlonteeskee emigrated into the west (in 1809), and became one of the first of the "Old Settlers" of the new Cherokee Nation—West then being established in the Arkansaw Territory.
+After Doublehead was assassinated in 1807 for his part in the land transfer, Tahlonteeskee emigrated into the west (in 1809), and became one of the first of the "Old Settlers" of the new Cherokee Nation—West then being established in the Arkansas Territory.

 Tahlonteeskee became the third Principal Chief of the Cherokee Nation—West in 1817 (succeeding Takatoka), and served until his death in 1819, when he in turn was succeeded by his brother, John Jolly (Oolooteka).
-Tahlonteeskee was the first western chief to allow Christianity to be taught to the Cherokee, and permitted missionaries to establish the original Dwight Mission in the Nation's western holdings known as Lovely's Purchase in the Arkansaw territory, before the Federal Government forced the Old Settlers even further west, into the area of the future Indian Territory.
+Tahlonteeskee was the first western chief to allow Christianity to be taught to the Cherokee, and permitted missionaries to establish the original Dwight Mission in the Nation's western holdings known as Lovely's Purchase in the Arkansas territory, before the Federal Government forced the Old Settlers even further west, into the area of the future Indian Territory.

 Namesake

-Tahlonteeskee, Oklahoma, the first capital city of the early western Cherokee Nation, was named for him.
+Tahlonteeskee, Oklahoma, the first capital city of the early Western Cherokee Nation, was named for him.
 The town acted in that capacity from 1828 through 1839, when the new capitol building was completed in Tahlequah, Oklahoma, and the seat of government moved there.
-Tahlonteeskee' was the oldest governmental capital established in Oklahoma.
+Tahlonteeskee was the oldest governmental capital established in Oklahoma.